Curriculum Deferred Information

 Since you are not required to declare your Engineering major until the end of your first year, you have time to learn about each department.
-During New Student Orientation and throughout the fall semester, the Research and Academic Services (RAS) Office and the academic departments organize events to give you opportunities to explore degree options.
+During New Student Orientation and throughout the fall semester, the Office of Academic Services (OAS) Office and the academic departments organize events to give you opportunities to explore degree options.

 All Curriculum Deferred students are required to take a 1000-level engineering course during their freshman year in either the Fall or the Spring semester.
 Students who declare their major by the end of the Fall 2009 semester will not be required to take a 1000-level engineering course.

 Are you ready to Declare a Major?

 Below are the basic instructions.
 The PATH form you need to use is “Declare/ Update Field of Study.”

 - Meet with your assigned CD Academic Advisor.

 - Meet with the Undergraduate Curriculum Chair of the curriculum in which you wish to declare.
 Identify courses you plan to take in preparation for your meeting and bring a list along with you to the meeting.